apmoore1/max-llm-book/book/src/step_06.md

 Position embeddings work like token embeddings: a lookup table with shape [1024, 768] where 1024 is the maximum sequence length.
 Position 0 gets the first row, position 1 gets the second row, and so on.

+GPT-2 uses learned position embeddings, meaning these vectors are initialized randomly and trained alongside the model.
+This differs from the original Transformer which used fixed sinusoidal position encodings.
+Learned embeddings let the model discover optimal position representations for its specific task, though they cannot generalize beyond the maximum length seen during training (1024 tokens).

 **Key parameters**:
 - Maximum sequence length: 1,024 positions
 - Embedding dimension: 768 for GPT-2 base